Lunarmagpie/sigparse/README.md

 # sigparse

-Backports python3.10 typing features into python3.8 and 3.9.
+Backports python3.10 typing features into python 3.7, 3.8, and 3.9.

 ## Example